With the country on lockdown, it’s essential that you understand your options as a borrower or when moving home.

 Can I Trust a Non-Physical Valuation?

-Firstly, non-physical valuations are now no longer the only option.
-The government announced that from 13/05/20, surveyors can again carry out physical valuations for lenders and even surveys for borrowers – as long as surveyors and households follow government guidelines.
+Firstly, non-physical valuations are no longer the only option.
+The government has said that surveyors can carry out physical valuations for lenders and even surveys for borrowers – as long as surveyors and households follow government guidelines.

 Secondly, non-physical valuations are for the lender – not the borrower – and they aren’t anything new.
 Lenders have been using non-physical valuation methods for a while, particularly as part of a remortgage process.
 It’s just that they became our only option at one point during the lockdown.
 They’ve proven a successful solution for many lenders.